qwegssg/Tricky-Stuff-In-JavaScript/README.md

   <li>The value of this remains at whatever it was set to when entering the execution context.</li>
   <li>If this was not defined by the execution context, it remains <b>undefined.</b></li>
 </ul>

+## rest parameter ##
+The rest parameter syntax allows us to represent an indefinite number of arguments as an array.
+SumCalculator.js gives a example to use rest parameter to sum up numbers.